chaara-dev/Whitelist-Bot/README.md

 + disallow members to apply

-! re-whitelist button for members to get re-added [MAYBE]

 + edit old embed application message when bot start

 + add try/except methods to things that can break